mailgun/documentation/source/user_manual.rst

 Tracking Opens
 ==============

 Mailgun can keep track of every time a recipient opens your messages.
-You can see when Opens happen in the Logs tab or see aggregate counters of opens in the Tracking tab of the Control Panel.
+You can see when Opens happen in the ``Logs`` tab or see counters of opens aggregated by tags in the ``Analytics`` tab of the Control Panel.
 In addition, you can be notified through a webhook or get the data programmatically through the :ref:`Events API <api-events>`.

-You can enable Open tracking by clicking on the checkbox in the Tracking tab of your Control Panel or using the ``o:tracking`` or ``o:tracking-opens`` parameters when sending a message.
-You will also have to add the appropriate CNAME records to your DNS as specified in the 'Domain' tab of your Control Panel.
+You can enable Open tracking in the Tracking Settings section of your domain's settings page in the ``Domains`` tab of your Control Panel or by using the ``o:tracking`` or ``o:tracking-opens`` parameters when sending a message.
+You will also have to add the appropriate CNAME records to your DNS as specified in the Domain Verification & DNS section, which is also located in your domain's settings page in the ``Domains`` tab of your Control Panel.

 Opens are tracked by including a transparent .png file, which will only work if there is an HTML component to the email (i.e., text only emails will not track opens).
 You should